-Due to the Group's activities in the USA and Asia, the profit and equity as well as cash flows are influenced by the USD and JPY exchange rate development.
-The Group's policy is to primarily offset the currency risk by matching purchases and sales in USD and JPY i.e. natural hedging.
+Due to the Group's global activities, the profit and equity as well as cash flows are especially influenced in the USD and JPY exchange rate development.
+The Group's policy is to primarily offset the currency risk by matching purchases and sales in USD and JPY i.e., natural hedging.
 Secondarily, we partly hedge the excess exchange rate risk by means of forward exchange contracts.